Back to blogs

 Frequently Asked Questions.

 For the Upper Primary (Year 5 & Year 6) and Lower Secondary (Year 7-Year 9), you will receive a certificate from Inventum when you complete a year level.
-Cambridge will issue your certificate directly for IGCSE, AS, and A-Levels.
+Cambridge issues your certificate for IGCSE.
+For AS and A-Levels, your certificate comes from Cambridge or Pearson, depending on which board's syllabus you follow.